How to Find Collectible Books

 Since Dunning himself is a long-time buyer and seller of collectible books, his Janeway mysteries are like a short course in the business.
 His tales are certainly enough to whet the appetite of a reader with the slightest inclination for investigating the lucrative aspects of book collecting.
 (Read the hub Discover John Dunning, the mystery book writer/bookscout, by jstankevickz, to learn more about Dunning and his works.)

-My own interest was sharpened, especially since I already own a personal library of thousands of books that I’ve bought over the past 45 years.
+My own interest was sharpened, especially since I already own a personal library of thousands of books that I’ve bought over the past half century.
 I decided to do some research in the field of the professional book dealer—the collector who buys and sells for profit.

 One of the first books on the subject I bought and read was Book Finds: How to Find, Buy and Sell Used and Rare Books , the updated 3rd edition by Ian C. Ellis.
 In addition to the quantity of information he provides about those factors that make a book collectible and valuable (or worthless as a collectible), Ellis suggests two pocket-sized references for the fledgling collector.